fastify/fastify/SECURITY.md

 reported the vulnerability.

-At this point, a CVE should be requested through the HackerOne platform through the UI which should include the Report ID and a summary.
+At this point, a CVE should be requested through the HackerOne platform through the UI, which should include the Report ID and a summary.

 Within HackerOne, this is handled through a "public disclosure request".